 - Unemployment hearings

-The chair of our Employment Law team, Maureen S. Binetti, is the immediate past co-chair of the Employment Rights and Responsibilities Committee of the Labor and Employment Law Section of the American Bar Association, and serves as a Bencher for the Sidney Reitman Labor and Employment Law Inn of Court.
+Our Employment Law team Co-Chair, Maureen S. Binetti, is the immediate past co-chair of the Employment Rights and Responsibilities Committee of the Labor and Employment Law Section of the American Bar Association and serves as a Bencher for the Sidney Reitman Labor and Employment Law Inn of Court.
 She is certified by the New Jersey Supreme Court as a Civil Trial Attorney, frequently serves as a court-appointed and private mediator of employment disputes, and has been handling employment issues for over 30 years.